 How Can I Prevent Colorectal Cancer?

 Some studies have shown that aspirin and other drugs known as nonsteroidal anti-inflammatory drugs, or NSAIDs, may help prevent colon cancers, but this is usually in patients with familial adenomatous polyps, a condition discussed below.
-NSAIDs also carry increased risks of serious complications, such as stomach bleeding and heart attacks, so they are not recommended as a general preventive measure for people at average risk for colorectal cancer.
+NSAIDs also carry increased risks of serious complications, such as stomach bleeding, heart attacks and strokes, so they are not recommended as a general preventive measure for people at average risk for colorectal cancer.

 Screening for cancer is another important step.

 General Colorectal Cancer Screening Recommendations:

 These recommendations are for people at average risk for colorectal cancer without symptoms or a personal or family history of colorectal polyps or cancer or inflammatory bowel disease.
-Screening should begin at the age of 50.
+Screening should begin at age 50.

 - Stool tests (fecal occult blood test or fecal immunochemical test) performed once a year.
 These are simple at-home tests that check for hidden blood in the stool from multiple samples.
 A colonoscopy should be done if stool test results are abnormal.
 OR

 - Colonoscopy, performed once every 10 years; this is the preferred test.